Custom plugins

 Once your plugin has been imported, you will now be able to make use of it within all of your apps!

-In the case of a custom datasource, it will appear as a new datasource at the bottom of the Add datasource dialog and can be used just like any other custom query.
+In the case of a custom datasource, it will appear as a new datasource at the bottom of the Add datasource dialog and can be used just like any other data source.

 In the case of a custom component, it will appear in the builder components list under the Plugins section.